CentraleSupelec/aristote-dispatcher/README.md

 | `inferenceserver.env`              | Environment variables to add to the container                 | `[]`               |
 | `inferenceserver.monitoring`       | Monitor vLLM using Prometheus                                 | `False`            |

+[Useful Grafana Dashboard](https://github.com/jasonacox/TinyLLM/tree/main/monitoring) to use if monitoring is enabled.

 ### RabbitMQ